fluree/docs.flur.ee/src/content/1.0.0/guides/intro/fluree.md

 ### Flakes

 Flakes are modified RDF triples.
-Because each block in a Fluree represents the ledger at a different point in time, flakes not only contain a subject-object-predicate, but also a time `t`, and a boolean (`true`/`false`).
+Because each block in a Fluree ledger represents the ledger at a different point in time, flakes not only contain a subject-object-predicate, but also a time `t`, and a boolean (`true`/`false`).
 The sixth element of a  flake is a JSON-object for metadata.
 It is not fully implemented.

 The `t` is a negative integer. `t` is a more granular notion of time than a block.
 A block with multiple transactions will have multiple `t`s.
 Each block has a [metadata flake](#block-metadata) with the predicate `_block/number` that links a `t` with a positive block integer.